nengoxx/ai-stuff/selfhosted_ssl/README.md

-# Building an all in one solution to connect from anywhere with all the services(WIP, also there are better options built-in now)
+# Building an all in one solution to connect from anywhere with all the services(WIP, also there are better options built-in at the moment)